Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 28 Desember 2024 10.27.37 UTC
+- WIB: Sabtu, 28 Desember 2024 11.28.10 UTC
-- WITA: Sabtu, 28 Desember 2024 11.27.37 UTC
+- WITA: Sabtu, 28 Desember 2024 12.28.10 UTC
-- WIT: Sabtu, 28 Desember 2024 12.27.37 UTC
+- WIT: Sabtu, 28 Desember 2024 13.28.10 UTC

 Kutipan Inspiratif:
-"Man's nature is not essentially evil.
-Brute nature has been know to yield to the influence of love.
-You must never despair of human nature."
+"Friends are like stars, they come and go, but the ones that stay are the ones that glow!!!!"

-Kategori: nature
+Kategori: friendship